 These first two are for the suicide attempt survivors or for those who experience suicidal thoughts also known as suicidal ideation.
 Please understand that the phenomenon of suicidal thoughts is a brain attack and a medical problem and not a weakness of character.

-The last one is for medical professionals assessing a situation.
+The last one is for medical professionals to assess a situation.
 If you are a parent or a teacher, it is recommended that you connect your loved one with services and not try to “fix” the situation yourself.